Ralim/IronOS/Documentation/Settings.md

 ### Setting: Anim. loop

 Should the menu animations loop.
+Only visible if the animation speed is not turned turn to "Off"

 On device help text: